NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shielding Salve.md

 **Activate** `pf2:1` Interact

-This shimmering paste has many properties of a [[Spells/Shield|Shield]] spell.
+This shimmering paste has many properties of a [[Shield|Shield]] spell.
 When you slather it onto a creature or object, the target gains a +1 circumstance bonus to AC for 1 round.
 The first time a physical attack or a force barrage hits the target during that round, the oil prevents 5 damage from that attack or spell, and then the oil's effect ends.

 [[Equipment Effects/Effect_ Shielding Salve|Effect: Shielding Salve]]